Tap for information on the World Handicap System (WHS) . . .

 Course Rating represents the score that a scratch golfer (0 handicap) is expected to achieve on the course.

 Slope Rating is the relative difficulty of a course for a bogey golfer (20 - 24 handicap) compared to a scratch golfer, as described on the Course Rating & Slope Rating page.

 2. Acceptable Scores

 Individual Competition rounds and General Play Scores, if pre-registered, count for handicap purposes, as described on the Acceptable Scores page.

 3. Handicap Index

 A measure of a player's demonstrated ability on a golf course of standard playing difficulty, as described on the Handicap Index page.

 4. Course Handicap and Playing Handicap

 Playing Handicap is the Course Handicap adjusted for any Handicap Allowances.
 It is the actual number of strokes the player gives or receives for the round being played.

-The WHS introduces a number of new terms as described on the Definitions Page.
+The WHS introduced a number of new terms as described on the Definitions Page.

 6. Know The Score